We are not accepting donated hearing aids at this time. Please check back next quarter for an update. Thank you!

 - Receiver in the Canal (RIC) hearing aids

-- HAAP hearing aids come with a one-year repair warranty.
+- HAAP hearing aids come with a 6-month repair warranty.

 What are the responsibilities and cost to the patient?

-- The professional fitting fee covers the following: hearing aid fitting and evaluation, counseling and instruction on the device, and two follow up adjustment appointments (two-three weeks post fitting and six months post fitting).
+- The professional fitting fee covers the following: hearing aid fitting and evaluation (programming, Real-ear measurements), counseling and instruction on the device, and two follow up adjustment appointments: one within 2-4 weeks post fitting; one- six months post fitting).

-- Hearing aids may be returned during the initial trial period with a partial refund.
-The application fee of $150 is non-refundable.
+- Hearing aids may be returned during the initial trial period (30 days) with a partial refund.
+The administrative fee of $100 is non-refundable.